-Payments charged by entities controlled by key Details of related party 2018 2017 management personnel \$ \$ Purchase of materials and services from entities controlled by key management personnel Anthony Britton, a contractor employed by Council to undertake various construction works throughout the course of the year, is a related party of Councillor Rebecka Britton.
+Payments charged by entitles controlled by key Details of related party 2019 2018 management personnel s \$ Purchase of materials and services from entities controlled by key management personnel Anthony Britton, a contractor employed by Council to undertake various construction works throughout the course of the year, is a related party of Councillor Rebecka Britton.
 He was engaged on commercial terms and all transactions have occurred in accordance with Council's relevant procurement policy.
-155,476 Purchase of materials and services from entities controlled by key management personnel Councillor Rebecka Britton is a sole trader, who throughout the financial year provided cleaning services to Council.
+126,713 65,663 Purchase of materials and services from entities controlled by key management personnel Councillor Rebecka Britton is a sole trader, who throughout the financial year provided cleaning services to Council.
 The engagement occurred in accordance with Council's procurement policy.
-20,855 27,115 Purchase of materials and services from entities controlled by key management personnel Various other minor and immaterial related party transactions.
-46,445 2,954 Total 132,963 185,545
+2 20,855 Purchase of materials and services from entities controlled by key management personnel Tim Edgar, a contractor employed by Council to undertake various electrical works throughout the course of the year, is a related party of Councillor Rebecka Britton.
+He was engaged on commercial terms and all transactions have occurred in accordance with Council's relevant procurement policy.
+111,823 Purchase of materials and services from entities controlled by key management personnel Dannileah Stewart, a contractor employed by Council to undertake various cleaning works throughout the course of the year, is a related party of Councillor Robecka Britton.
+He was engaged on commercial terms and all transactions have occurred in accordance with Council's relevant procurrement policy.
+53,468 19 Purchase of materials and services from entities controlled by key management personnel Various other minor and immaterial related party transactions.
+15,607 46,445 Total 307,631 132,963